mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

 Characters that are specified using octal or hexadecimal numbers are limited to certain values, less than 0x10ffff and a valid codepoint.

-Invalid Unicode codepoints are the range 0xd800 to 0xdfff (the so called “surrogate” codepoints), and 0xffef.
+Invalid Unicode codepoints are the range 0xd800 to 0xdfff (the so called "surrogate" codepoints), and 0xffef.

 All the sequences that define a single character value can be used both inside and outside character classes.
 In addition, inside a character class, \b is interpreted as the backspace character (ascii 08).

-\N matches a non newline character, (same as the dot ‘.’ without single line mode (/s modifier), it is not allowed inside a character class.
+\N matches a non newline character, (same as the dot '.' without single line mode (/s modifier), it is not allowed inside a character class.

 \g+N or \g-N is a relative back reference, it matches the value of the capturing group that can be found by counting as many opening parentheses of named or numbered capturing groups as specified by the number from right to left starting at the backreference. (a)(b)(c)(d)\g<-3> matches abcdb.